makehumancommunity/communityassets-wip/README.md

 ## Getting commit access

 If you want to send things here, either ask me for commit access or make a pull request.
 If you want commit access, I need to know your github ID.
+So if you want access, send "joepal" a PM on the forums.

 ## What to submit